An Apple Facility That Repairs iPhones in California Won't Stop Calling 9-1-1 -- and Nobody Knows How To Stop It - Slashdot

 $16,000 a day wouldn’t be noticeable in the least to Apple.
 They probably make that selling less than 2 dozen iPhones.

-Re:Repair in a room you can't transmit from (Score:4, Insightful)
+Re:Repair in a room you can't transmit from (Score:5, Insightful)

 Perhaps not, but I bet an additional $16,000 per day would make a significant difference to the budget of the 911 call centre.